 Fun Fact: After Mexico, the U.S. ranks among the top 5 countries of Spanish speaking populations in the world, surpassing many Latin American countries like Peru and Venezuela.

-While figuring out which type of Spanish to learn can be tricky, actually learning the language shouldn’t be.
+Here’s an easy choice when it comes to learning Spanish: Pimsleur!
 No matter which dialect you choose, learning a new language will open up millions of doors for you and will allow you to connect with more of our human family.

-Check out our Castilian Spanish language software or our Latin American Spanish language program and start learning today.
+Check out our Castilian Spanish lessons or our Latin American Spanish language program and start learning today.

 It’s also kinda scary for someone with a degree in Latin American Economics and a Certificate in Latin American Studies to continue the myth: “ In the years following the original discovery by Colombus [sic]…” The land was “discovered” about 15,000 years before that and populated by millions of people before the arrival of Columbus.